-Lightning Unlimited — The most-comprehensive package, Lightning Unlimited is appropriately named, with the emphasis on having unlimited capability, support, online storage, and potential.
-This contains every from the Lightning Enterprise edition, as well as modules that are exclusive to this package.
+Lightning Unlimited — The most comprehensive package, Lightning Unlimited is appropriately named, with the emphasis on having unlimited capability, support, online storage, and potential.
+This contains everything from the Lightning Enterprise edition, as well as modules that are exclusive to this package.

 Check out this pricing information for the Salesforce modules that were detailed earlier in this article.